HoudiniGraphql/houdini/CONTRIBUTING.md

 some tips for local development as well as a general introduction to the internal architecture and the relevant files/directories.

+## Local Development

+The quickest way to test and develop new features is by using the [example project](./example).
+Starting with `yarn && yarn build` at the root of the repository will handle the details of linking everything up.
+Once yarn is done, run `yarn generate && yarn dev` inside of the example directory to start the development server.
+You will also need to start the example app's api with `yarn api` (in a separate terminal, also inside the example directory).
+After all of this, you should be able to visit `localhost:3000` in a web browser and see a working todo list.

 ## General Introduction

 At a high level, houdini is broken up into two parts: a [command-line tool](./packages/houdini/cmd)